timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 ]} />

-After a quick stop in Lake Morena for hot food, despite still having too much in my pack, I met Dobby, and the rest of the group met Adventure Time, who advised us to meet up with him later in the day at Kitchen Creek.
+After a quick stop in Lake Morena for hot food, despite still having too much in my pack, I met Dobby, and the rest of the group met Adventure Time.
+Adventure Time advised us to meet up with him later in the day at Kitchen Creek.
 There, we were able to cool off after a long day of hiking in the creek, setup camp next to the waters, and sleep to the sound of croaking frogs.